XanderBert/EOS/README.md

 # EOS
-Eos the goddess of dawn, aka the first light of the day. a wordplay on lighting.
+Eos the goddess of dawn, aka the first light of the day.
+A wordplay on lighting.

 > [!WARNING]
 > This project is still in its early stages.

 Eos aims to be:

 - Bindless Rendering Framework.
-Minly targetting Vulkan.
+Mainly targetting Vulkan.
 - As GPU-friendly as possible, while providing a high-level API for ease of use.
 - only targets Windows and Linux.